omeka-s-modules/ExtractMetadata/README.md

 ## Metadata crosswalk

-This module adds the ability to map individual pieces of metadata to media values.
+This module adds the ability to map individual pieces of metadata to media and item values.
 To enable this feature, you must define your own metadata crosswalk in `config/crosswalk.config.php`.

 # Copyright